I first drank these sophisticated coolers at the Mark Picone Culinary Studio, a piece of

 1 tsp (5 mL) each: finely grated lemon zest, lemon juice

 2 cups (500 mL) ice cubes

 1/2 to 1 cup (125 to 250 mL) sparkling wine or ginger ale, to taste

 4 mint sprigs

-Add plums, honey, mint, zest and juice to blender.
-Blend until smooth.
-Add ice and blend until slushy.
-Stir in sparkling wine or ginger ale, to taste.
+In blender, combine plums, honey, mint, zest and juice until smooth.
+Add ice.
+Blend until slushy.
+Stir in sparkling wine or ginger ale.

 Pour into 4 serving glasses.
 Garnish with mint sprigs.

-- I used black plums, but this would work with golden ones.
+- I used black plums, but golden ones would work.
+Go by weight.